Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 ![](/assets/images/posts/bringing-back-to-modern-life-tonic-trouble/04.png){: .center-image }

 {: .center-text }
-Nice NOPs
+Nice NOPs.

 <br>

 So, turns out that leaving the string *empty* is the key.
 The game searches for the file in the working directory, so no need to use `GetCurrentDirectoryA`.
 Some values are adjusted so the registers and stack don’t fuck up and everything keeps the flow.

-Okay, let’s try *something stupid*.
-Let’s copy (adjust) the address block with the `MOV` and `NOPs` instructions and replace the Tonic Trouble executable functions:
+Okay, let’s try *something stupid* (I'm starting to see a pattern over here).
+Let’s replace the Tonic Trouble executable functions with the block of `MOV` and `NOPs` instructions:

 <br>